NextUrban/Livability_by_Twitter/README.md

   #### 1.3.
 Data collection

-The R commands regarding all the prior processes are available at [Rcode](https://github.com/NextUrban/Livability_by_Twitter/blob/master/Rcodes.R).
+The R commands regarding the all prior processes are available at [Rcode](https://github.com/NextUrban/Livability_by_Twitter/blob/master/Rcodes.R).
 Using the latest commands at the end of this code, you would be able to extract the target keywords or hashtags on every data collection attempt.

-Note: In case of recieving new errors, searching the error message leads you the new answers.
+Note: In case of recieving new errors, searching the error message can lead you the new answers.
 Moreover, ocassionally you might need to regenerate the authentication keys for the first connection.

 More details regarding the data characteristics are provided below: